Anquan Boldin: 2011 season

-Boldin scored his final touchdown of the season in Week 11 against the rival Bengals, a 35-yard catch that was his only reception of the game.
-Boldin finished the regular season as the Ravens leading receiver once again, catching 57 passes for 887 yards, topping his total from 2011, but also had four fewer touchdowns, only scoring three on the year.
+Boldin finished the regular season as the Ravens leading receiver once again, catching 57 passes for 887 yards, topping his total from 2010, but also had four fewer touchdowns, only scoring three on the year.

-In the Divisional round of the playoffs, Boldin and the Ravens faced the Texans once again.
+In the Divisional Round, Boldin and the Ravens faced the Texans once again.
 He had four catches for 73 yards and a touchdown.
 He also caught a much-needed pass on the sideline with one hand.
-The Ravens would win 20-13 and move on to the AFC Championship Game.
+The Ravens would win 20–13 and move on to the AFC Championship Game.

-Boldin had six catches for 101 yards in the AFC Championship game against the Patriots, but the Ravens eventually lost after a dropped touchdown pass by Lee Evans and a missed field goal by Billy Cundiff.
+Boldin had six catches for 101 yards in the AFC Championship game against the New England Patriots, but the Ravens eventually lost after a dropped touchdown pass by Lee Evans and a missed field goal by Billy Cundiff.